INT (x86 instruction)

 where X is the software interrupt that should be generated (0-255).

 As is customary with machine binary arithmetic, interrupt numbers are often written in hexadecimal form, which can be indicated with a prefix 0x or with the suffix h.
-For example, INT 13H will generate the 20th software interrupt (0x13 is nineteen (19) in hexadecimal notation, and the count starts at 0), causing the function pointed to by the 20th vector in the interrupt table to be executed.
+For example, INT 13H will generate the 20th software interrupt (hexadecimal 0x13 is nineteen (19) in decimal notation; the count starts at 0), causing the function pointed to by the 20th vector in the interrupt table to be executed.

 INT is widely used in real mode.
 In protected mode, INT is a privileged instruction.

 Real mode

-When generating a software interrupt, the processor calls one of the 256 functions pointed to by the interrupt address table, which is located in the first 1024 bytes of memory while in real mode (see interrupt vector).
-It is therefore entirely possible to use a far-call instruction to start the interrupt-function manually after pushing the flag register.
+A software interrupt is a long call that also saves the processor status.
+All interrupts have an 8-bit interrupt number associated with them.
+This number is used to look up a segment:offset in a 256 element interrupt vector table stored at addresses 0-3FFH.
+When a software interrupt is encountered in real mode, the processor status is pushed, CS and IP are pushed, and the interrupt number is multiplied by four to index a new execution address which is loaded from the vector table.
+It is entirely possible to use a far-call instruction to start the interrupt-function manually after pushing the flag register.
+Interrupt routines typically end with a IRET instruction.

 An example of a useful DOS software interrupt was interrupt 0x21.
 By calling it with different parameters in the registers (mostly ah and al) you could access various IO operations, string output and more.

-Most Unix systems and derivatives do not use software interrupts, with the exception of interrupt 0x80, used to make system calls back in pre mid-2000s days.
+Most Unix systems and derivatives do not use software interrupts, with the exception of interrupt 0x80, used to make system calls before the mid-2000s.
 This is accomplished by entering a 32-bit value corresponding to a kernel function into the EAX register of the processor and then executing INT 0x80.